opensearch-project/project-website/events/opensearchcon/unconference/index.md

 At 1:00 PM, each attendee will receive a card and three gold-star stickers.
-Those who would like to give a talk will write their title and brief description on the car, put their name on the back, and post them to the board for voting
+Those who would like to give a talk will write their title and brief description on the card, put their name on the back, and post them to the board for voting.

 At 1:10, you&apos;ll have 10 minutes to walk the board and place a gold star on one of the talks you would like to hear.
 Two rules: please do not vote for